 For fans of the book, the publisher has made available an educator’s guide and an activity kit.
 Download the Snatchabook Story Time Activity Kit.

 On My Leaf and In My Tree, by Sara Gillingham and Lorena Siminovich are a hit in my house!
 These adorable board books from Chronicle Books each have a little finger puppet peeping out from die-cut layered pages.
 The ladybug and the owl describes their daily activities on their leaf and in their tree, and the last page reveals them safe and cozy with their families.

 Keira giggles every time we pull one of these books out.
 The simple text, sturdy pages, and brightly-coloured cut paper illustrations are perfect for her, and the finger puppet is tons of fun!

-Pick up these books at your local bookseller or wherever books are sold.
+Find these books at Amazon.ca, your local bookseller, or wherever books are sold.